 The How And Why

 Even if a person owns their home outright, they still technically don’t own the land it's on without ever having to make a payment to their local government.
-Property taxes in the United States date back to colonial times, in which colonials payments to the King of England for the use of the land.
+Property taxes in the United States date back to colonial times, in which colonials made payments to the King of England for the use of the land.

 In today’s context, property taxes account for the usable land a home is on as well as the value of the buildings on the property.
 These figures are calculated by the local tax assessor and create a dollar amount that homeowners must pay each year.